May Night Sky Astronomy (2023)

 The Owl Nebula (M97) and Surfboard Galaxy (M108) in Ursa Major

-The Owl Nebula (M97), is another famous object in Ursa Major.
-A planetary nebula forms when a dying Sun-like star ran out of hydrogen fuel, collapsed from a red giant to a white dwarf, and ejected its outer envelope.
+The Owl Nebula (M97) is another famous object in Ursa Major.
+A planetary nebula forms when a dying Sun-like star runs out of hydrogen fuel collapses from a red giant to a white dwarf and ejects its outer envelope.
 The expelled material is now heated by the radiation of the central white dwarf, producing the nebula's glow.

-Also in Ursa Major, Bode's Galaxy (M81) and the Cigar Galaxy (M82) are a nice bright pair to track down.
+Also, in Ursa Major, Bode's Galaxy (M81) and the Cigar Galaxy (M82) are nice bright pairs to track down.

 Related ArticlesThese articles may also be of interest to you